sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/install-the-ide.md

 | GW2AR-LV18QN88PC8/I7  | GW2AR     |GW2AR-LV18 | Nano 20K    |
 | GW2A-LV18PG256C8/I7   | GW2A      |GW2A-18C   | Primer 20K  |

-So for those who use Tang Nano (Onboard jtag is CH552), it's need to use Standard Edition IDE and apply license from GOWIN Semiconductor Corp now.
+So for those who want to use Tang Nano (Onboard jtag is CH552), you'll need to use the Standard Edition IDE and apply for a license from GOWIN Semiconductor Corp.

 ### Install

 #### Linux OS

-For linux, download the Linux edition IDE and decompress it, the executable file `gw_ide` is in the decompressed folder /IDE/bin/，execute it in command line to run GOWIN IDE.
-Remember to change the executable permission of the software `chmod + x` if running the software fails.
+For linux, download the Linux edition IDE and decompress it, the executable file `gw_ide` is in the decompressed folder /IDE/bin/.
+Execute it on command line to run the GOWIN IDE.
+Remember to change the permission of the software to make it executable with `chmod + x` if running the software fails.

 #### Windows OS

-Download the software and install it.
-This is not a difficult work.
+Simply download the software and install it.

-Make sure you have installed all components.
+Making sure to install all components.

 <div>
     <img src="./../../../zh/tang/Tang-Nano-Doc/get_started/assets/IDE-2.png" width=45% alt="install-ide">
     <img src="./../../../zh/tang/Tang-Nano-Doc/get_started/assets/IDE-4.png" width=45% alt="install-programmer">
 </div>

-In the second picture, Gowin is the IDE which we will use to generate bitstream file, and the Gowin programmer is what we use to burn fpga.
-But the programmer installed with IDE does not match the USB-Jtag we provide, so we suggest you visit [Tang questions](./../Tang-Nano-Doc/questions.md) to see how to replace programmer application to solve problems.
+In the second picture, Gowin is the IDE which we will use to generate the bitstream file, and the Gowin programmer is what we use to burn it to the fpga.
+But the programmer installed with IDE does not match the USB-Jtag we provide.
+So we suggest you visit [Tang questions](./../Tang-Nano-Doc/questions.md) to see how to replace programmer software with one will work better.

 <!-- so we recommand you use this [programmer](https://dl.sipeed.com/shareURL/TANG/programmer) to avoid situations such as failing downloading bitstream file. -->

-After finishing installing IDE, there are 2 drivers to be installed.
+After you finish installing IDE, you will need to install 2 drivers.

 ![install-driver](./assets/ide-install-driver.png)

-After installing all, there is an IDE icon is like this shown on your desktop.
+After installing everything there will be an IDE icon, like the one below, on your desktop.

 ![IDE-icon](./assets/ide-icon.png)